tensorflow/tpu/tools/ctpu/tutorial.md

 1. Create a Compute Engine VM with the latest stable TensorFlow version pre-installed.
 1. Create a Cloud TPU with the corresponding version of TensorFlow.
-1. Ensure your Cloud TPU has access to resource it needs from your project.
+1. Ensure your Cloud TPU has access to resources it needs from your project.
 1. Perform a number of other checks.
 1. Log you in to your new Compute Engine VM.